mrezaamini/solidity-voting-contract/README.md

-# solidity-sample-projects
+# Voting Contract

-solidity projects developed for crypto currency course implemented on ethereum environment
+Implementation of simple solidity contract.
+Try it with remix ide and ganache on a ethereum network.